Copy and Paste as Text / Value (Not Formula) in Excel & Google Sheets

 This way, only the value from D3 is copied to F3, as text.

-Now, if you change C3 to $30, the value in D3 will update because of the formula, but the value in F3 will remain at $250, as it is now plain text.
+Now, if you change C3 to $30, the value in D3 updates because of the formula, but the value in F3 remains at $250, as it is now plain text.

 Copy and Paste as Text in Google Sheets

-In Google Sheets, the Paste as Value option is a bit different, compared to Excel.
+In Google Sheets, pasting as a value works a bit differently, compared to Excel.

-3. Click on Paste values only (or use the keyboard shortcut CTRL + SHIFT + V).
+- Click Paste values only (or use the keyboard shortcut CTRL + SHIFT + V).